triszt4n/warp-next/README.md

 * Site admins have the power to *force_authorize* people, that already tried to sign into the page.
 * Be aware, albums are *shared* and *public* as a default.
 You can change these properties on the site.
     * shared: which means every other authorized member can edit the albums
-    * public: which means the album is accessible without authentication (free to view)
+    * public: which means the album is accessible to the internet (NOT FUNCTIONAL, every image is public by default and will stay as is, [but no worries](https://edgeguides.rubyonrails.org/active_storage_overview.html#serving-files))

 Techs:
 * Ruby on Rails